UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 [results table here ]

-Unfortunately, our modification to the HAT was unable to match the results of the regular HAT-S. A possible reason is that the sparse attention is not particularly useful for 4x upscaling; there are few pixels in the starting image compared to the output image, so each one is more likely to hold important information than if we were doing something like 2x upscaling.
+Unfortunately, our modification to the HAT-S was unable to match the results of the regular HAT-S. A possible reason is that the sparse attention is not particularly useful for 4x upscaling; there are few pixels in the starting image compared to the output image, so each one is more likely to hold important information than if we were doing something like 2x upscaling.
 Additionally, the size of the overlap window may be an issue: we did not get the chance to experiment with other sizes, so it is possible that the smaller 0.5 ratio may have actually worked better for our model, still benefitting from the sparse attention mechanism.

 [sample upscaled images from model ]

 In any case, the sparse attention mechanism and FRFN are interesting modifications to the Transformer, and we hope that future research can come up with even more improvements on the architecture.

-Our Colab training script for the experiment can be found here [LINK ], with supporting codebases here [LINK ] and here [LINK ].
+Our Colab training script for the experiment can be found [here](https://colab.research.google.com/drive/1izhn48tI3pAZmPG_GyJgbsLqqF8Rmbvk?usp=sharing), with supporting codebases [here](https://github.com/thom-1118/BasicSR) and [here](https://github.com/thom-1118/HAT_AST).

 ## References